 Much further down on the list of bicycle accidents causes is a failure by cyclists to follow traffic laws, and specifically, running stop signs or red lights.
 A cyclist who fails to stop and obey traffic signals is endangering their own life.
 Oncoming traffic not only has the right of way in this situation, but they may not be able to stop in time.

 If you’ve been hurt in a bicycle accident, speaking with a Tampa bicycle accident lawyer can help you better understand your legal options.
 A bicycle accident can have devastating consequences.
 If you’ve experience severe injuries, you may be eligible to receive compensation to help offset the costs of medical care and lost wages.

 Too often, Florida cyclists are injured by negligent drivers.
-If you’re a victim of a careless driver, it’s time to speak with Winters & Yonker, the aggressive attorneys.
+If you’re a victim of a careless driver, it’s time to speak with Winters & Yonker, the aggressive personal injury attorneys.
 We fight for our clients in order to get them the compensation they deserve.
 Focus on healing and recovering from your injuries, we’ll focus on successfully trying your case.
 If you’ve been injured in a bicycle accident, it’s important to act quickly because of Florida’s statute of limitations.
 Call us today for a free case review and learn more about what we can do for you.